riven314/alexlauwh314/_posts/2022-03-06-BlockNeRF.md

 ## **2. An Overview of BlockNeRF's Architecture**
 ---

 BlockNeRF is a variant of [Neural Radiance Field network (aka NeRF)](https://arxiv.org/abs/2003.08934).
 As a very brief introduction, NeRF learns to reconstruct a 3D scene from its 2D views and their associated viewpoints.
 We can treat a scene as a bounded volume and NeRF describes the density $\sigma$ and RGB colour $\bold{c}$ of any position in the space.
 Once trained, NeRF can project the 3D scene into 2D image at any viewpoints.
-It deploys a classical technique called volumetric rendering to render each pixel by tracing rays from the viewpoint to the scene.
+It deploys a classical technique called volumetric rendering to render each pixel by tracing a ray from the viewpoint, through the pixel, to the scene.

 I will highlight some key techniques by BlockNeRF, together with its architecture.
 Due to limited space, I will spare their nitty gritty details.

 Below diagram best summarises BlockNeRF's design and I will explain each component in the following sessions.

 ![model_diagram.png]({{ site.baseurl }}/images/2022-03-06-BlockNeRF/model_diagram.png)